California City, California: Town

+California City had a population of 3,200 in 1985 and over 14,000 in 2018, clustered around the west end.

+In 2015, it was reported that California City's water usage had exceeded expectations, increasing by 28% in May of that year.
+The rapidly increasing water usage was blamed on aging pipes beneath undeveloped portions of the city, faulty pumps reporting exaggerated figures, and the large number of inmates and workers at California City Correctional Facility.

+In June 2016, California City became the first city of Kern County, California, to allow commercial cannabis cultivation.
+The city anticipated an eventual profit of $10 million+ a year in tax revenue from the new policy; by the first quarter of 2023, the city had made around $98,000 in cannabis-related revenues.

 Geography

 Although one of California's smaller cities in terms of population, California City is the third largest city in California by land area.
 Satellite photos underscore its claim to being California's third-largest city by land area (40th largest in the United States).
 Located in the northern Antelope Valley in Kern County, California, the city is 18 mi northwest of Edwards Air Force Base, 28 mi east of Tehachapi, 40 mi north of Lancaster, 49 mi southwest of Ridgecrest, 67 mi east of the city of Bakersfield, and 101 mi north of the city of Los Angeles.

 Geology

 In 2000, the depth to groundwater was 370 feet.